princessleia1/freezing-archer/README.md

-# Glogger
+# Freezing-Archer

-**Glogger** is a C# Repo for Micosoft .NET Core Guide Tutorials using .NET Core SDK CLI Tools.
+**Freezing-Archer** is a C# Repository for Micosoft .NET Core Guide Tutorials using .NET Core SDK CLI Tools.

 ## Tutorials